-It happens every year: The season of shopping comes around, people overspend, and then they are left to figure out how to pay off holiday debt.
+It happens every year: The season of shopping comes around, people overspend, then they are left to figure out how to pay off holiday debt.

 With a little careful planning, however, consumers who go beyond their budgets to fill those stockings and spread holiday cheer in a tough year can bounce back quickly and minimize the debt damage.